 The 2010 season saw him take up where he left off in 2009, taking the fight to team-mate Rossi from the first race.
 It soon became clear that Lorenzo was the man to beat last season, the young Mallorcan went on to clock up an impressive nine race wins on his way to securing his first ever MotoGP World Championship title.
 In doing so he also broke the record for the number of points earned in a single season, accumulating 383 by the last race in Valencia.

-The 2013 Yamaha Factory Racing line changes with Lorenzo reunited with old partner Valentino Rossi as they enter the second year of the 1000cc MotoGP era.
+The 2014 Yamaha Factory Racing line up stays the same with Lorenzo reunited with old partner Valentino Rossi as they enter the third year of the 1000cc MotoGP era.
 An increasingly popular figure with the fans, Lorenzo’s nickname 'X Fuera' (depicted with a red cross on his helmet), is an allusion to his flamboyant outside overtaking style.